 Monet’s Home in Giverny

 It’s about a 40-60 minute journey from central Paris to Giverny, where you can see the water lillies that inspired Monet’s greatest work and wander through the home the artist resided in for almost 50 years.
-Monet’s home is open to visitors from late March to November 1st each year.
+Monet’s home is open to visitors during the high season from late March to November 1st each year.

-4 Day Paris Itinerary, Day 4: Shopping & The Moulin Rouge
+4 Days in Paris Itinerary, Day 4: Shopping & The Moulin Rouge

 Shakespeare & Company